 Rural communities are well-placed to succeed in the arts economy because each county owns a distinct story, a specific asset, or colorful culture.
 Explaining this point, a Pew Charitable Trusts article shares the advice of some community leaders, “To be successful, they say, a rural community must figure out what makes it unique — a gorgeous natural landscape that can serve as the backdrop for a writers’ retreat, an old opera house, or a tradition of local storytelling — and capitalize on that.”

 Where else do we see such capitalization?
-Well, take a look at this article about Thomas, West Virginia, a former coal town that changed direction, becoming known instead for its thriving music industry.
+Well, take a look at this article about Thomas, West Virginia, a former coal town that changed direction to become known for its thriving music industry.
 Or examine the story of The Crooked Road: Virginia’s Heritage Music Trail and its multi-million-dollar impact upon the economy of Southwest Virginia.

 To be sure, rural regions like Southwest Virginia and communities like Thomas, West Virginia, aren’t alone in achieving arts-driven growth.
 According to a National Governors Association report on Rural Prosperity Through the Arts & Creative Sector, “In 2015, arts and cultural production contributed $67.5 billion to the economies of states in which 30 percent or more of the population lives in rural areas…Arts and cultural production in rural states employed nearly 628,500 workers.”